STAYC: 2020: Debut with Star to a Young Culture

-2021–present: Staydom, Stereotype, Young-Luv.com, and Teddy Bear
+2021–2022: Staydom, Stereotype, Young-Luv.com, and We Need Love

-On April 8, 2021, STAYC released their second single album Staydom and its lead single "ASAP".
+On April 1, 2021, STAYC were featured in the YouTube Originals docuseries K-Pop Evolution documenting "their trainee days" and debut process".
+Eight days later, they released their second single album Staydom and its lead single "ASAP".
 The music video of "ASAP" was released simultaneously with the album and reached 20 million views in nine days.
 The single also entered the Billboard K-pop 100 weekly chart.
 Staydom sold 56,198 copies in its first month.

 On September 6, the group released their first extended play Stereotype and its lead single of the same name.
 The music video reached 30 million views in 21 days.
 The album recorded sales of over 114,000 copies in its first week.
 On September 14, the group received their first music show trophy on SBS MTV's The Show with an overall score of 8,760 points.

 On February 21, 2022, STAYC released their second extended play Young-Luv.com and its lead single "Run2U".
 The album debuted atop the Gaon Album Chart, becoming their first number one album on the chart.
 The single peaked at number 4 on the Gaon Digital Chart.

 On July 19, STAYC released their third single album We Need Love and its lead single "Beautiful Monster".
 It has been announced that the group will hold their first fan meeting on August 13.

 On November 23, STAYC made their Japanese debut with the single "Poppy".
 The single peaked at number 7 on the Oricon Singles Chart.

+2023–2024: Teddy Bear, Teenfresh, Metamorphic, and ...l

 On January 18, 2023, High Up Entertainment announced that STAYC would be releasing an album in February.
+On February 14, STAYC released their fourth single album titled Teddy Bear alongside the lead single of the same name.
+The album debuted at number one on South Korea's Circle Album Chart with 269,367 units sold.
+The single peaked at number four on Circle Digital Chart and number five on Billboard South Korea Songs.

+On July 23, it was announced that STAYC would be releasing their third extended play titled Teenfresh on August 16.
+On July 27, it was officially announced that STAYC would be embarking on their first world tour, also titled Teenfresh.
+They finished the tour successfully on March 10, 2024, and immediately started working on a new album.

+On June 3, 2024, High Up Entertainment announced that STAYC's first studio album Metamorphic would be released on July 1, with the lead single titled "Cheeky Icy Thang".

-On January 31, it was announced STAYC would be releasing their fourth single album titled Teddy Bear on February 14.
+On October 17, High Up Entertainment announced that STAYC would be releasing their fifth single album titled ...l on October 30, with the lead single "GPT".
+The Japanese version of GPT was released on November 13, along with "Tell Me Now".